NCAA Division I basketball tournament Most Outstanding Player

 The Most Outstanding Player (MOP) is awarded to one player after the conclusion of the championship game of the NCAA Division I men's and women's basketball tournaments.
 The award is also often referred to as the Final Four Most Outstanding Player, referencing the conclusion of the Final Four semifinals and championship games.
 Accredited media members at the championship game vote on the award.

 The players that win the award are predominantly members of the championship team.
-However, ten men and one woman have won it as players on the losing squad.
-On the men's side, Houston's Akeem Olajuwon was the last to do so in 1983, while Virginia's Dawn Staley was the only woman to do so, in 1991.
+However, twelve men and one woman have won it as players on teams that did not win the championship.
+On the men's side, runner-up Houston's Akeem Olajuwon (Note: Olajuwon later changed his first name's spelling from Akeem to Hakeem to use the original Arabic spelling.) was the last to do so in 1983, while runner-up Virginia's Dawn Staley was the only woman to do so, in 1991.
+Of the twelve men, three players have won the award while not playing in the championship game; the other nine played for the runner-up.
+The teams for two of these players won the national third place game, and the other's team lost the national third place game.
+(Note: A national third place game was contested in the men's tournament from 1946 to 1981.
+The women's tournament never had a third place game.)

 One player's award has been officially vacated (not recognized) by the NCAA, while another player's was vacated but later restored.
 In 1971, Howard Porter won the award despite Villanova losing to UCLA in the championship game.
 Villanova later vacated their entire season.
 Meanwhile, Luke Hancock had his MOP award stripped when the NCAA vacated Louisville's 2013 national championship.
 His award was restored in 2019 when a lawsuit brought against the NCAA was settled, clearing his name of any wrongdoing in the team scandal.